How to Get an ISBN in 3 Super-Simple Steps

 What is an ISBN?

-- How to get an ISBN?
+How to read an ISBN

-- The number 978 or 979 indicates that the digits are a book code
+- The numbers 978 or 979, indicating a book code;

-ISBNs are fixed and non-transferable, which basically means that if you publish both a paperback and ebook version of the same book, you will need separate numbers for each format.
-If you then decide to publish the ebook in a different language, you’ll need a new ID for that version as well — so on and so forth.*
+ISBNs are fixed and non-transferable, which means that if you publish both a paperback and ebook version of the same book, you will need separate numbers for each format.
+If you then decide to publish the ebook in a different language, you’ll need a new ID for that version as well — and so on and so forth.